Thu 7 Dec 2023 15:00 - 15:15 at Golden Gate C3 - Security II Chair(s): Caroline Lemieux

 Research Papers

-Chao Ni School of Software Technology, Zhejiang University, Xin Yin Zhejiang University, Kaiwen Yang College of Computer Science and Technology, Zhejiang University, Dehai Zhao Australian National University, Australia, Zhenchang Xing Data61, Xin Xia Huawei Technologies
+Chao Ni School of Software Technology, Zhejiang University, Xin Yin The State Key Laboratory of Blockchain and Data Security, Zhejiang University, Kaiwen Yang College of Computer Science and Technology, Zhejiang University, Dehai Zhao Australian National University, Australia, Zhenchang Xing Data61, Xin Xia Huawei Technologies

 Media Attached